About the exhibition

 In Freeing Architecture, Ishigami elaborates upon his most recent research into function, form, scale and the environment in architecture, thereby revealing his vision for the future of the field.
-Through over 40 models, as well as numerous films and drawings, the exhibition presents twenty projects from their genesis to the complex process of their realization.
-Far from being tools prior to construction, the models assembled in the exhibition were made specifically for the occasion.
+Through over 30 models, as well as numerous films and drawings, the exhibition presents twenty projects from their genesis to the complex process of their realization.
+Far from being tools prior to construction, the models assembled in the exhibition were made specifically on the occasion of the Fondation Cartier’s exhibition in 2018.
 As viewers contemplate these hand-crafted works, assembled in the architect’s studio over the course of one year, one can see the many steps and the painstaking work that led to the development of their final form.
 All different in terms of their material, size and level of detail, they offer a glimpse of the slow maturation process, necessary for the creation of Ishigami’s architectural works.
 Works infused by a poetics that is achieved as much through experimentation, as it is by theory, knowledge, and technology.